Ibritumomab Tiuxetan (eye-bri-TOOM-oh-mab tye-UX-e-tan)

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- If any of this medicine gets on your skin or in your eyes, nose, or mouth, tell your doctor or nurse right away.
+- Tell your doctor right away if any of this medicine gets on your skin or in your eyes, nose, or mouth.

 If a dose is missed: